 How long have you been involved in Factory Automation and describe a little of your past history.

-I have been involved in factory automation for almost 20 years.
+I have been involved in factory automation for 26 years.
 My interests started at university where I focused my studies on microprocessor applications and robotics.
-When I graduated, I took a job at Morrison Knudsen working in the environmental remediation group.
+When I graduated, I took a job at Morrison Knudsen in Boise, ID working in the environmental remediation group.
 After that, I went to work for an Allen Bradley/Rockwell Automation Distributor selling PLC’s, Drives, Software, and Motion Control for 8 years.
-After that, I went to work for a System Integrator programming and installing that stuff I used to sell.
-I’ve been at Olympus Controls for more than 10 years.
+After that, I went to work for a System Integrator programming and installing that equipment I used to sell.
+I’ve been at Olympus Controls for more than 13 years.

 Describe some of your hobbies – what do you like to do outside of work?